Azerbaijani oil prices rise

 By Zeyni Jafarov – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, rose by 23 cents on Dec.29 compared to the previous price, making up $51.2 per barrel, Trend reports with reference to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $2.02 on Jan.
+5 compared to the previous price, reaching $52.94 per barrel, Trend reports with reference to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $50.62 per barrel on Dec.29, which is also by 23 cents more compared to the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $52.36 per barrel on Jan.
+5, which is also $2.02 more compared to the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.